+Action on item 4)b: For spatial resolution upsampling, signal the scaling ratios instead of the NNPF output picture width and height.

 Action on item 4)f: Specify that the width of the NNPF output picture shall be in the range of CroppedWidth to CroppedWidth * 16, inclusive (instead of CroppedWidth to CroppedWidth * 16 − 1, inclusive), and the width of the NNPF output picture shall be in the range of CroppedHeight to CroppedHeight * 16, inclusive (instead of CroppedHeight to CroppedHeight * 16 − 1, inclusive).